Education in Japan: Upper secondary school

-Though upper-secondary school is not compulsory in Japan, 94% of all junior high school graduates enrolled as of 2005.
+Though upper-secondary school is not compulsory in Japan, 98.8% of all junior high school graduates enrolled as of 2020.
 Upper secondary consists of three years.
-Private upper-secondary schools account for about 55% of all upper-secondary schools, and neither public nor private schools are free.
-The Ministry of Education estimated that annual family expenses for the education of a child in a public upper-secondary school were about ¥300,000 in the 1980s and that private upper-secondary schools were about twice as expensive.
+Private upper-secondary schools account for about 55% of all upper-secondary schools.
+Beginning in 2010, public high schools do not collect tuition fees any more, while private and national high schools are free in certain prefectures including Tokyo.

-The most common type of upper-secondary school has a full-time, general program that offered academic courses for students preparing for higher education as well as technical and vocational courses for students expecting to find employment after graduation.
-More than 70% of upper-secondary school students were enrolled in the general academic program in the late 1980s.
+The most common type of upper-secondary school has a full-time, general program that offers academic courses for students preparing for higher education as well as technical and vocational courses for students expecting to find employment after graduation.
 A small number of schools offer part-time programs, evening courses, or correspondence education.

 The first-year programs for students in both academic and commercial courses are similar.
-They include basic academic courses, such as Japanese language, English, mathematics, and science.
+They include basic academic courses, such as Japanese, English, mathematics, and science.
 In upper-secondary school, differences in ability are first publicly acknowledged, and course content and course selection are far more individualized in the second year.
 However, there is a core of academic material throughout all programs.

-Vocational-technical programs includes several hundred specialized courses, such as information processing, navigation, fish farming, business, English, and ceramics.
-Business and industrial courses are the most popular, accounting for 72% of all students in full-time vocational programs in 1989.

-Most upper-secondary teachers are university graduates.
-Upper-secondary schools are organized into departments, and teachers specialize in their major fields although they teach a variety of courses within their disciplines.
-Teaching depends largely on the lecture system, with the main goal of covering the very demanding curriculum in the time allotted.
-Approach and subject coverage tends to be uniform, at least in the public schools.

 Training of disabled students, particularly at the upper-secondary level, emphasizes vocational education to enable students to be as independent as possible within society.
 Vocational training varies considerably depending on the student's disability, but the options are limited for some.
-It is clear that the government is aware of the necessity of broadening the range of possibilities for these students.
+The government is aware of the necessity of broadening the range of possibilities for these students.
 Advancement to higher education is also a goal of the government, and it struggles to have institutions of higher learning accept more students with disabilities.

 Higher and tertiary education

-Higher and tertiary educations in Japan are provided in universities (daigaku), junior colleges (tanki daigaku), colleges of technology (koto senmon gakko) and special training colleges (senmon gakko).
+Higher and tertiary education in Japan is provided in universities (daigaku), junior colleges (tanki daigaku), colleges of technology (koto senmon gakko), and special training colleges (senmon gakko).
 Of these four types of institutions, only universities and junior colleges are strictly considered as higher education.